flod6/rsm_bam_master_thesis/README.md

 # rsm_bam_master_thesis
-Repository of all the code, data as well as outputs used for my thesis.
+This repository represents all the code and data used to conduct my Master Thesis.

+Unfortunately, I did not have enough time to write documentary, sorry :(